tlevine/www.thomaslevine.com/content/!/dataset-as-datapoint/index.md

 But we aren't, and this is what I mean when I say that our open data iniatives aren't data-driven.

+I find it quite amusing to say that open data initatives aren't driven by data, but I'd much rather be able to say that they are.

 Amusingly and unfortunately, we aren't taking advantage of these data to figure out how to make open data better.